 3.2 Applicants may also be requested to submit for information purposes a schedule of full passenger fares.

-3.3 Section 87T of the Civil Aviation Act prescribes the matters which the licensing authority must take into account when considering an application for an open aviation market licence.
+3.3 Section 87T of the Civil Aviation Act (external link) prescribes the matters which the licensing authority must take into account when considering an application for an open aviation market licence.
 These matters, relating to international agreements, and safety and security requirements, are outlined in the following paragraphs of this section.

 3.4 If granting a licence would be contrary to the air services arrangements between New Zealand and the country designating the airline, or to any other international agreement, convention or arrangement to which New Zealand is a party, the licensing authority must refuse to grant the licence.